unfor19/terraform-multienv/README.md

    git push --set-upstream origin stg
    ```

-1. GitHub > Promote `dev` environment to `stg`
+6. GitHub > Promote `dev` environment to `stg`

    - Create a PR from `dev` to `stg`
    - The plan to `stg` is added as a comment by the [terraform-plan](https://github.com/unfor19/terraform-multienv/blob/dev/.github/workflows/terraform-plan.yml) pipeline
    - Merge the changes to `stg`, and check the [terraform-apply](https://github.com/unfor19/terraform-multienv/blob/dev/.github/workflows/terraform-apply.yml) pipeline in the Actions tab

-1. That's it, you've just deployed two identical environments!
+7. That's it, you've just deployed two identical environments!
 Go ahead and do the same with `prd`

-1. How to proceed from here
+8. How to proceed from here
-   1. Make changes in `dev` - commit and push
+   1. Plan on `dev` - commit and push to non-live branch
+   1. Promote feature branches to `dev` - create a PR to plan and merge to apply
-   1. Promote `dev` to `stg` - create a PR
+   2. Promote `dev` to `stg` - create a PR to plan and merge to apply
-   1. Promote `stg` to `prd` - create a PR
+   3. Promote `stg` to `prd` - create a PR to plan and merge to apply
-   1. Revert changes in `dev` - [reverting a commit](https://git-scm.com/docs/git-revert.html)
+   4. Revert changes in a non-live branch - [reverting a commit](https://git-scm.com/docs/git-revert.html)
-   1. Revert changes in `stg` and `prd` - [reverting a PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reverting-a-pull-request#reverting-a-pull-request)
+   5. Revert changes in a live branch  (`dev`, `stg` and `prd`) - [reverting a PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reverting-a-pull-request#reverting-a-pull-request)

 ## Recommendations